Weather

 For some, living within Tornado Alley is nothing more than a burden that manifests in the Purge-like tester sirens that ring out on the first Wednesday of every month.
 For others, particularly those in the especially flat prairies, Spring is a time to keep one eye locked on any suspicious clouds in the sky.

-While tragedy seems to strike often in small, far-off towns like Gordon, tornadoes do occasionally hit Dallas, and they wreak just as much havoc.
+Of course, tornadoes do occasionally hit Dallas, and some have caused immense damage, including many deaths.
 Here’s a list of the five worst twisters to hit Dallas County:

 1. May 9, 1927